 - Hamley’s toy store, Regent Street.

-- Jingle Bell Blast + Meet Santa, speedboat ride with gifts and sightseeing, weekends December 3 to 24.
+- Jingle Bell Blast + Meet Santa, speedboat ride with gifts and sightseeing, weekends in December

 - Trafalgar Square Christmas Tree, arrival tba.